JL907/Sett/README.md

 ---

 ## Old Patch Notes
+`4.3.0`
+* Sett quotes have been adjusted to prevent overlap.
+Voicelines with lower priority will be killed if a new one occurs.
+* Sett M1 Swing grunt voiceline has a lower priority than his quotes
+* Sett now has voicelines when the run ambient level goes up
+* Sett now has voicelines when he sees teleporter bosses
+* Sett now has voicelines when he defeats teleporter bosses
+* Sett now has voicelines when he interacts with a charged teleporter
+* Sett interactive quotes have a higher priority than ability quotes
+* Heart of the half beast regeneration icon has been changed

 `4.2.0`
 * EMOTES HAVE BEEN ADDED PLEASE DELETE OLD CONFIG
     * Press 1 to use Taunt Emote